cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-upload-blueprint.md

 # Step 5: Upload the blueprint

-  To upload the Nodecellar blueprint for your IaaS run:
+Picking up from [Writing a Blueprint](getting-started-write-blueprint.html), let's use the CLI to upload the Nodecellar blueprint.

+If you have downloaded the cloudify-nodecellar-example from github and you would like to use the particular blueprint for your IaaS, you can run one of the these:

   {% inittab %}